-I most often get asked this by partners of limerence who have been betrayed, and cannot fathom what has happened to their previously supportive (or at least, friendly) SO.
+I most often get asked this by partners of limerents who have been betrayed, and cannot fathom what has happened to their previously supportive (or at least, friendly) SO.
 Inexplicably, they became limerent for someone else and turned into Mr Nasty or Ms Selfish.
 I’m starting to think that this isn’t a coincidence – it is telling that partners seem more struck by the phenomenon than limerents themselves.

 Now, I do hear from lots of limerents who express their confusion at their own behaviour – plenty of people say “I can’t believe I did this,” or “I don’t know what came over me,” – but far fewer claim “I am not the same person I used to be.”